EthanHolleman/shc_docking/notebook/exports/Shc Inhibitors Docking Protocol and Results.md

 - -p: Path to target protein.
 Selected during the *prepare protein structure* step.
 - -o: Output path.
 Where I want the results of simulations to be written to.
 - -e: Path to Rosetta scripts exe.
 - -i: Number of individual simulations each job should run.
-This is equivlanet to the number of poses Rosetta will produce.
+This is equivalent to the number of poses Rosetta will produce.
 - -op: Path to Rosetta XML protocol file.
 In this case I used one designed for random docking.
 - -b: Path to template `batch` file.
 This is filled out for each individual job in order to submit many smaller jobs instead of one larger one.
 This avoids issues if the reasrouces you can use for one job are limited (as was my case).
 - -mi: Tells RDBC to submit 10 copies of this job, which allows for simulating more poses when resources for individual jobs are constrained.